openpaygo/metrics/API Specs.md

 ### Device Data Object

 **Description:** The device data object is an object containing any number of variables and representing a given state of the device.
 Those variables can be defined with further details in the data format object (in the “variable” sub-object).
-Some variables are standard variables, in particular the “timestamp” variable (representing the Unix timestamp at which the data was taken) or the “relative_time” variable (representing a time elapsed in seconds from the time in the reference timestamp provided in the main object, or the time of the request).
+Some variables are standard variables, in particular the “timestamp” variable (representing the Unix timestamp at which the data was taken) or the “relative_time” variable (representing a time elapsed in seconds from the time in the reference timestamp provided in the device request object, or the time of the request).

 **Example:**